 Often people who are considering getting a divorce are not sure where to begin or what questions to ask me.

-I think that the following is a good list of 10 initial questions for you to ask me or any other Monmouth County divorce attorney who you may be considering retaining to represent you in your divorce:
+I think that the following is a good list of 10 initial questions for you to ask me or any other New Jersey divorce attorney who you may be considering retaining to represent you in your divorce:

 1. Do you limit your practice to specifically divorce law and related issues, or is divorce just a part of your practice?

-2. For how many years have you been practicing divorce law in Monmouth County?
+2. For how many years have you been practicing divorce law in New Jersey?

-3. How many divorce cases have you handled in Monmouth County in the past year?
+3. How many divorce cases have you handled in the past year?

-4. How many divorce cases have you handled in Monmouth County throughout your career?
+4. How many divorce cases have you handled in NJ throughout your career?

-6. How many different Divorce Court judges are there in Monmouth County, and does it matter which Judge hears my case?
+6. Does it matter which Judge hears my case?
 Might the results that I obtain differ based upon what judge is assigned to my case?

 7. What strategy do you recommend for my particular case?